kitconcept/plone.restapi-react-tutorial/README.md

 plone.restapi-react-tutorial
 ============================

-This is a minimal tutorial about how to get started with React and plone.restapi.
+This tutorial explains how to build a React-based JavaScript front-end application that queries a Plone REST API back-end to display the front-page of the Plone site.

 Prerequisits
 ------------